sonalikatara/udacimeal/README.md

-##UdaciMeals - a food calendar application
+## UdaciMeals - a food calendar application

 ## Project Setup

-The REACT application was created with create-react-app and requires only npm install and npm start to get it installed and launched.
+This REACT application was created with create-react-app and requires only npm install and npm start to get it installed and launched.

 ## Installation and Launching
 clone the Project - git clone https://github.com/sonalikatara/udacimeal